Qatar National Football Team at World Cup 2026

 • Away — White Adidas shirt with maroon accent detailing.

-• Goalkeeper — Qatar's official 2026 goalkeeper kit is now available in the current tournament cycle.
+• Goalkeeper — Qatar's official 2026 goalkeeper kit is now available in the current tournament phase.

 Qatar 2026 Style, Strengths, and Tournament Outlook